ironprojects-webmadpt1019/bike-control/README.md

 ## Contributing

-If you want to contributed to this projects, please.
-Are yourself to [CONTRIBUTING.md](https://github.com/ironprojects-webmadpt1019/bike-control/blob/master/CONTRIBUTING.md)
+If you want to contribute to this project, please refer to [CONTRIBUTING.md](https://github.com/ironprojects-webmadpt1019/bike-control/blob/master/CONTRIBUTING.md)

 ## Team